Air Force Jet Crash Involved T-38 Talon II Training Jet, Pilots Ejected Successfully

 According to SputnikNews.com, the T-38 is a supersonic jet used to train pilots how to fly.

-Columbus Air Force Base’s Facebook page contains this post: “T-38 mishap at Columbus AFB, both pilots safe
+Columbus Air Force Base’s Facebook page contains this post.

-COLUMBUS AIR FORCE BASE, Miss. – An Air Force T-38C Talon II crashed at about 8:30 a.m. today in a remote area near Columbus Air Force Base, Mississippi.
+“T-38 mishap at Columbus AFB, both pilots safe COLUMBUS AIR FORCE BASE, Miss. – An Air Force T-38C Talon II crashed at about 8:30 a.m. today in a remote area near Columbus Air Force Base, Mississippi.
 Both pilots ejected from the aircraft safely.
 Local law enforcement and first responders are on the scene.
 The pilots have been transported to a local hospital for evaluation.

 The base has not yet announced the cause of the crash.